yahiaAlg/final_project_multimodal_chatbot/tasks.md

 <speech vocalist="yahia">
 Content:
-As we conclude our presentation on the Modality Switching Mechanism, we invite you to witness the power of this technology in action.
-Our system represents a significant step forward in creating more intuitive and versatile AI interactions, bridging the gap between different content modalities seamlessly.
+As we conclude our presentation, we invite you to witness the power of this technology in action.
+Our system represents a significant step forward in creating more intuitive and versatile AI interactions, bridging the gap between different content modalities.

 We've prepared a short trailer that showcases how our system generates diverse content types, demonstrating the fluid transition between text, images, and audio.
 This video will give you a glimpse into the future of AI-driven content creation and interaction.